Jayden0306/legoCH1/README.md

       * We have also added a push bar to the front and increased stability of middle axel to ensure that both have a higher chance of being hit if they should be.
   8) Testing it in the explorer's space, this new design and sensor handler function work a lot better but there are still improvements to be made.
   9) We plan tomorrow, 4/5/17 at 3:30PM.
 For now we have made good progress for today.

+  ### 4/4/17 part 2:
+      1) Jayden has free period so he added bar and cogs to front of robot while Gabe is in class.
+            * The mods increase pressure so pushes to the front are more recognizeable.
+            * The mods also have a latent feature where pushes from the side are less recognizeable when the test program is run.
+      2) Because the computer has crashed and the robot build is stable and time is short, Jayden calls it a day.